osegbotonie/enterprise-m365-administration-lab/docs/03-identity-lifecycle-management.md

 * **Mover** — An employee's role, department, location, or responsibilities change.
 * **Leaver** — An employee leaves the organization.

-The objective is to ensure that employees receive appropriate access when they join, that access is reviewed and updated when their roles change, and that access is securely removed when they leave.
+The objective is straightforward:

+> **Employees should receive the access they need when they join, their access should be reviewed when their responsibilities change, and their access should be restricted when they leave.**

+The user's identity may remain the same throughout their employment, but the access associated with that identity should change as the employee's business relationship with the organization changes.

 ---